AmirShkolnik/Cups-of-Joy/README.md

 #### Milestones

-**A milestone**, here from above table represents a significant checkpoint or goal in a project's timeline.
-Milestones are used to signify the completion of a key phase of work, the achievement of a major objective, or the meeting of a significant deadline.
-They are critical for tracking progress, setting deadlines, and aligning the team and stakeholders around key project events or achievements.
-Unlike tasks or user stories, milestones don't involve work themselves but are markers indicating that a specific set of work has been completed.
+**A milestone**, is a major checkpoint or goal in a project's timeline that signifies the completion of a key phase or the achievement of a significant objective.

 #### Epics

-**An epic** in software development and project management is a large body of work that can be broken down into smaller tasks or stories, often referred to as user stories.
-Epics are used to organize related tasks that contribute toward a significant, unified objective within a project.
-They help teams to focus on bigger-picture goals and ensure that all the smaller tasks (user stories) are aligned towards achieving that overarching aim.
-Epics typically span across multiple sprints or iterations and can take several weeks or months to complete.

-##### Epic 1: User Engagement and Interaction
-- **Goal:** Enhance user engagement and community interaction through posts, comments, and social features.
+**An epic** is a large feature or goal that is divided into smaller tasks or user stories to be completed over multiple sprints.

+##### EPIC 1 : Website Content Creation and Publishing
+- **Goal:** This epic focuses on creating engaging and informative website content to attract, educate, and retain visitors on the Cups of Joy platform.
 - **Associated User Stories:**
-  - Comment on a post
-  - Bookmark Blog Posts
-  - Like Blog Posts
-  - View paginated list of posts
-  - Search Blog Posts
-  - View comments
-  - Navigate easily
-  - Modify or delete comment on a post
-  - Inquiry via Contact Section
+  - Manage and Publish Articles
+  - Moderate User-Submitted Reviews
+  - Like, Save Favorite Articles and Reviews
+  - Write Article Comments
+  - Moderate Article Comments
+  - Write Coffee Shop Reviews
+  - Moderate Coffee Shop Reviews

-##### Epic 2: User Account Management
+##### EPIC 2: Website Usability and Navigation
-- **Goal:** Provide a seamless and secure user experience from account registration through to content management.
+- **Goal:** The Website Usability and Navigation epic aims to deliver an intuitive and enjoyable experience through optimized design, layout, and navigation elements for all user roles.
 - **Associated User Stories:**
+  - Intuitive Website Navigation
-  - Account Registration
+  - Account Features Navigation
-  - 'Register' and 'Login' buttons disappear after 'Login'.
-  - Manage posts
-  - Create drafts
-  - Edit Existing Blog Post
+  - Administrative Dashboard Access
-  - Approve comments
+  - Search Function
-  - Delete Existing Blog Post
-  - Add Post USER STORY: Allow Registered user to Create New Posts
+  - Filter Coffee Shop Reviews

-##### Epic 3: Core Platform Development
+##### EPIC 3: Content Discovery and Exploration
-- **Goal:** Establish the foundational elements of the Software Stacks platform, including database creation, deployment, and basic functionalities.
+- **Goal:** This epic enables easy content discovery and exploration for all users, including browsing articles, reviews, likes, and comments, through user-friendly features that surface relevant and engaging information.
 - **Associated User Stories:**
-  - Creating the Database in ElephantSQL
-  - Deploying the Django Project on Heroku
-  - Software Stacks Blog
-  - Create Project App
-  - Open a Post
-  - Browse without Logging in
+  - Browse and Read Articles
+  - View Coffee Shop Reviews
+  - Favorite and Manage Articles
+  - Read Article Comments
+  - View Article Likes
+  - Like and Unlike Articles
+  - Read Coffee Shop Reviews

-##### Epic 4: Content Management and Administration
+##### EPIC 4: User Account
-- **Goal:** Empower authors with comprehensive tools for content creation, modification, and management.
+- **Goal:** The User Account epic covers account creation, management, and personalization features.
 - **Associated User Stories:**
-  - EDIT POST USER STORY: Enable Post Modifications by Author/Post Owner.
-  - DELETE POST USER STORY: Facilitate Removal of Outdated or Incorrect Posts
-  - ADD POST USER STORY: Allow Registered user to Create New Posts
-  - TESTING: Implement Comprehensive Testing
-  - VALIDATION: Enhance Data Validation

-##### Epic 5: Community Building and Feedback
-- **Goal:** Foster community interaction and feedback through enhanced contact form functionalities and about page updates.
+  - Create and Manage User Profile
-- **Associated User Stories:**
+  - User Registration
-  - CONTACT FORM USER STORY: Marking Contact Requests as "Read"
-  - CONTACT FORM USER STORY: Contact Form Submission Feature(Site Owner)
-  - CONTACT FORM USER STORY: Contact Form Submission Feature (Registered User)
-  - ABOUT APP USER STORY: Add and update the about text
-  - ABOUT APP USER STORY: Read about the site

-##### Epic 6: Documentation and Quality Assurance
-- **Goal:** Ensure the platform's reliability and ease of use through comprehensive documentation, testing, and data validation.
-- **Associated User Stories:**
+  - User Management
-  - DOCUMENTATION: Create Comprehensive Documentation
-  - VALIDATION: Enhance Data Validation
-  - TESTING: Implement Comprehensive Testing

-Each epic captures a significant area of functionality or development goal, providing a roadmap for progressing from initial platform setup to a fully-featured, user-engaged community platform.
+Every epic represents a major feature area, guiding development from initial setup to a full-fledged, engaging community platform

 ## Scope Plane

 **Purpose:**

-Software Stacks aims to educate and engage users interested in various software technologies, focusing on Front-End Development, E-Commerce, and Predictive Analysis.
-It serves as a platform for both novice and experienced developers to explore articles, tutorials, and community insights.
+The purpose of the "Cups of Joy" website is to provide a comprehensive platform for coffee enthusiasts and casual drinkers alike.
+For random visitors, it serves as a valuable resource for exploring the world of coffee, discovering new cafes, and gaining insights into the coffee culture.
+For registered users, the website offers a personalized experience, enabling them to contribute to the community, share their experiences, and connect with like-minded individuals.

 **Goals:**

-- Provide comprehensive guides and articles on key software development topics.
+- Create a vibrant online community for coffee lovers to connect, share, and learn.
+- Establish a trusted source of information and reviews for coffee shops and cafes.
-- Offer a community-driven platform where users can interact, and learn from each other.
+- Foster a collaborative environment where users can contribute content and engage in discussions.
-- Enable users to stay updated with the latest trends and best practices in software technology.

 **Target Audience:**

-- Novice to experienced software developers.
-- Individuals interested in the practical applications of software technology in business.
+- Coffee enthusiasts who are passionate about exploring different brews and roasts.
+- Casual coffee drinkers seeking recommendations and insights into local cafes.
-- Educators and students looking for resources on software development and technology trends.
+- Travelers and tourists looking for highly-rated coffee shops in various locations.
+- Coffee shop owners and baristas interested in connecting with their customer base.

 **User Needs:**
-- Access to reliable and up-to-date information.
+- Access to comprehensive and up-to-date information about coffee shops, including menus, pricing, and ambiance.
-- Ability to interact with other community members.
-- Tools to navigate content based on specific interests or needs.
+- Ability to read and contribute reviews, ratings, and comments about coffee shops and their offerings.
+- Personalized features for registered users, such as saving favorite cafes, creating lists, and managing their contributions.
+- Engaging content and resources related to coffee culture, brewing methods, and industry trends.

 **Features:**

-- Detailed articles and blog posts categorized by technology themes.
-- Regular updates and new content notifications.
+- Comprehensive directory of coffee shops with detailed information and user-generated reviews.
-- User profiles for personalized experiences and content tracking.
+- User registration and profile management for personalized experiences.
+- Ability for registered users to contribute reviews, ratings, and comments on coffee shops.
+- Content management system for admins to publish articles, guides, and resources related to coffee.
+- Interactive features like forums, events, and meetups for the coffee community.
+Search and filtering capabilities to easily find relevant coffee shops and content.

 ## Structural Plane

 **Information Architecture:**

-- **Home Page:** Overview of the site, featured articles, and direct access to major categories.
-- **Category Pages:** Dedicated pages for each major topic (Front-End Development, E-Commerce, Predictive Analysis) featuring articles.
+**Home Page**
+- Welcome message
+- Quick links to articles, reviews about us and Registration/sign-in pages

+**Articles Page**
+- List of articles
+- Links to individual article pages
+- Display number of likes

+**Single Article Page**
+- Article title, author, date
-- **Post Detail Pages:** Comprehensive content on chosen topics, including images, and more information.
+- Article content (text, images, etc.)
+- Comments section
+- Like and favourites for registered users

+**Single Review Page**
+- Review title, author, date
+- Review content (text, images etc.)

+**Reviews List Page**
+- List of all reviews
+- Links to individual review pages

-- **About & Contact Pages:** Organized by category to facilitate discussions and interactions among users.
+**About & Contact Pages**
-- **Registration and SignIn Page:** Users can signup and signin to more interactions.
-- **User Profile:** Personalized area where users can manage their preferences, saved articles, and contributions to discussions.

-**Navigation:**
-- **Primary Navigation:** Direct links to each major category from every page.
+- Information about the website and its purpose
+- Contact form

+**Registration and Sign-In Page**
+- User registration form
+- User sign-in form

+**User Profile**
+- User information (name, avatar, bio)
+- Saved articles and reviews
+- User comments and contributions
+- Personalization settings

+**Navigation**
+- Primary Navigation: Links to category pages, about page, contact page
+- Registered Users: Links to user profile, favorites, reviews, comments
-- **Secondary Navigation:** Links to user profiles, contact information, and about page.
+- Secondary Navigation: Links to registration/sign-in, user profile
-- **Footer Navigation:** Links to privacy policy, terms of use,  and social media.
+- Footer Navigation: Links to home page, reviews, about us, social media

-**Interaction Design:**
+**Interaction Design**
-- Responsive design to ensure usability across devices.
+- Responsive design for optimal viewing across devices
-- Interactive elements such as buttons, links, and forms are designed for ease of use.
-- Visual cues (icons, color changes) for interactive elements to enhance user experience.
+- Interactive elements (buttons, links, forms) with visual cues (icons, color changes)
+- Intuitive navigation and user flows

 ## Skeleton & Surface Planes